code4it-dev/c4it-hugo/content/architecture-note/013-webapi-vs-rest-vs-restful/index.md

 People claim they're developing REST APIs even though their APIs do not follow the REST principles.
 Maybe their APIs are inspired by REST principles, but they are still not REST APIs.

-In this article, we will explain the differences and similarities between the three approaches to exposing services and data over the network.
+In this article, we will explain the differences and similarities between "simple" WEB APIs, REST APIs, and pseudo-REST APIS, and you will learn that most probably you are not exposing "real" REST APIs.

 ## What are Web APIs?